Give the gift of time by volunteering or becoming an intern.

 ABCD SIGNATURE CAMPAIGNS

 SummerWorks is an ABCD program that enables income eligible Boston youth to take part in career development workshops, be placed in a job that gives back to the community, and earn a regular paycheck.
-They receive one-to-one mentoring and learn skills that serve them now and throughout their lives.
-Every summer, 4,000 to 5,000 youth apply, but we can fund only about 1,000.
-Your gift matters.

 Companies whose mission includes giving back can meet specific charitable choices–children and youth, affordable housing, essentials like food and clothing, and more.
 The many options including matching gifts, which motivate employees and double your impact; event sponsorships including high profile fundraisers like ABCD’s Field of Dreams, where your team plays at America’s most beloved ballpark — Fenway!
 The same goes for Hoop Dreams, where your team plays on the legendary TD Garden parquet, and the ABCD Community Heroes Celebration, which pays tribute to the spirit of volunteerism.